 9. “High-glycemic-index carbohydrate meals shorten sleep onset 1’2’3.”
 Am J Clin Nutr February 2007 vol. 85 no. 2 426-430.
 Ahmad Afaghi, Helen O’Connor, and Chin Moi Chow.

 10. “Night work may impair glucose tolerance.”
 American Academy of Sleep Medicine.
 Science Daily, 3 June 2013.

 11. “Greater weight loss and hormonal changes after 6 months diet with carbohydrates eaten mostly at dinner.”
 Obesity (Silver Spring).
 2011 Oct;19(10):2006-14. doi: 10.1038/oby.2011.48.
 Epub 2011 Apr 7.
 Sofer S1, Eliraz A, Kaplan S, Voet H, Fink G, Kima T, Madar Z.

-Leanne Vogel: You’re listening to episode number seven of The Keto Diet podcast.
+Leanne Vogel: You’re listening to episode number six of The Keto Diet podcast.
 Hey.
 I’m Leanne from hearlthfulpursuit.com and this is The Keto Diet podcast where we’re busting through the restrictive mentality of a traditional ketogenic diet to uncover the life you crave.

-What’s Keto?
+What’s keto?
 Keto is a low-carb, high-fat diet where we’re switching from a sugar burning state to becoming fat burning machines.
 The Keto Diet has helped me with fertility, has ended my constant weight struggles, blood-sugar regularities, in-balance moods, and so, so much more.